 Galicia Jewish Museum

-Situated in the heart of Kazimierz, the Jewish Quarter of Krakow, the Galicia Jewish Museum houses a permanent photographic exhibition called "Traces of Memory" which is extremely powerful and interesting.
-The exhibition documents the history of the Jewish people in the villages and towns of Poland, particularly documenting the Holocaust; Poland lost almost a quarter of its population in World War II, and the Jewish community was decimated.
-This poignant museum also hosts plenty of temporary exhibitions, a range of special events, lectures and Jewish music concerts and has a well-stocked bookshop.
-The museum is a registered charity in Poland and the UK and aims to discourage negative stereotypes and misconceptions about the Jews in Poland and educate the public about Jewish history and heritage.
-The museum is housed in a wonderful building that is an attraction in itself and the exhibitions are very well organised and presented.
+Situated in the heart of the Jewish Quarter of Krakow, the Galicia Jewish Museum houses a permanent photographic exhibition which is extremely powerful.
+It documents the history and heritage of the Jews in the villages and towns of Poland, focusing particularly on the Holocaust.
+Poland lost almost a quarter of its population in World War II, and the Jewish community was decimated.
+The museum has a bookshop, while also hosting plenty of temporary exhibitions, special events, lectures, and Jewish music concerts.
 The Galicia Jewish Museum is often overlooked as a tourist attraction in Krakow, but is a worthwhile experience for people from all walks of life.
 Budget at least three hours to fully absorb the experience.
 Guided tours are available and there is a charming little cafe for refreshments.

-Opening times: Open daily from 10am to 6pm.
+Opening times: 10am to 7pm, Monday to Sunday.